ACT Therapy Orlando: Working with Anxiety and Eating Disorders

 It is helpful to normalize distressful emotions and bring appreciation into the moment.
 Anxiety, sadness, anger, or any other negative emotion is no longer seen as a deficit, but as having a purpose.
 There is something to learn from this emotion rather than pushing it away or ignoring it.

-Appreciation will bring you back into the moment and provide you a safe place to process the emotions, then take an action step aligned with your values (rather than reacting to the emotion).
+Anxious thoughts are keeping you safe.
+Sadness is showing you that you lost something valuable.
+Anger is telling you that there has been an injustice.
+Appreciation will bring you back into the moment and provide you with a safe place to process the emotions, then take an action step aligned with your values (rather than reacting to the emotion).

 For example, this could look like an individual avoiding hanging out with their friends because their thoughts are telling them they will be judged if they say the wrong thing.
-Or, for example, an individual will not apply to a promotion at work because their thoughts tell them they will be rejected because they are not good enough.
+Or, for example, an individual will not apply for a promotion at work because their thoughts tell them they will be rejected because they are not good enough.

 ACT teaches acceptance that these emotions exist in ourselves, to defuse, or unhook, from our thoughts and take back control of the steering wheel.
-This will allow us to reprioritize the things that we value in our life while continuing to honor our emotions without avoiding or denying them.
+This will allow us to reprioritize the things that we value in our lives while continuing to honor our emotions without avoiding or denying them.

-How can ACT be helpful with eating disorders?
+How can ACT be Helpful With Eating Disorders?

 Individuals struggling with an eating disorder need to have a sense of stability and safety in their day.
-Oftentimes, an individual struggling with an eating disorder will also struggle from perfectionism.
+Oftentimes, an individual struggling with an eating disorder will also struggle with perfectionism.
 Consistency is key.
+Setting SMART goals can help provide stability, safety, and consistency.
+A SMART goal is a goal that is:

-Specific: the goal states exactly what you will do.
+• Specific: the goal states exactly what you will do.

-Measurable: the goal can be tracked to view progress and success.
+• Measurable: the goal can be tracked to view progress and success.

-Attainable: the goal is possible.
+• Attainable: the goal is possible.
 Expectations can be met safely.

-Relevant: the goal is aligned with your values and what you feel is important.
+• Relevant: the goal is aligned with your values and what you feel is important.

-Timely: the goal has a start and end date.
+• Timely: the goal has a start and end date.

-Having goals that are rooted in values allows for a base point to refer or return to when thoughts could be attempting to guide an individual to a place that is not healthy for them.
+Having goals that are rooted in values allows for a base point to refer to or return to when thoughts could be attempting to guide an individual to a place that is not healthy for them.
 The SMART goal(s) provide an opportunity to look at the thoughts with curiosity and ponder whether the thoughts are leading them away or towards their values (and goals).

 ACT is helpful because of its focus on values.
 With our clients, we can initiate conversations around building relationships with individuals who have similar values.
 Do you both see similar things as being important?
 If values differ, the conversation and journey can be focused on how a healthy relationship can be built with differing values.
-How can both individuals in the partnership have their values honored and respected.
-How can both individuals remain authentic in the relationship with differing values at play.
+How can both individuals in the partnership have their values honored and respected?
+How can both individuals remain authentic in the relationship with differing values at play?

 The LOVE Acronym can be used in ACT work and unhealthy relationships.

-Letting go: a decrease in believability of, or attachment to negative thoughts or feelings.
+• Letting go: a decrease in believability of, or attachment to negative thoughts or feelings.

-Opening up: active awareness and acceptance of negative thoughts or feelings
+• Opening up: active awareness and acceptance of negative thoughts or feelings

-Valuing: knowing your values and taking actions that honor them
+• Valuing: knowing your values and taking actions that honor them

-Engaging: being present in the moment and aware of your experience
+• Engaging: being present in the moment and aware of your experience

-By using this acronym, individuals can get a better understanding of whether they are engaged with their partner and connected to their values or if they are being reactive to their partners and distancing themselves from their values.
+By using this acronym, individuals can get a better understanding of whether they are engaged with their partners and connected to their values or if they are being reactive to their partners and distancing themselves from their values.

 ACT supports individuals to take back control of their emotions throughout all seasons of their lives.
 Living mindfully and choosing to live alongside your values will help you create a more enriched life for yourself (and those around you).